 3 tablespoons tequila, light beer or chicken stock

 1 teaspoon garlic powder

 1/2 teaspoon smoked paprika

-Reduce the heat to low then cover the skillet with a lid or use foil.
+Reduce the heat to low, then cover the skillet with a lid or use foil.
 Cook 10 to 15 minutes or until an instant-read thermometer reads 165 degrees F when inserted into the thickest part of the breast.
-Transfer chicken to a plate then cover loosely with aluminum foil.
+Transfer chicken to a plate and cover loosely with aluminum foil.